opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-The sort parameter is an array, so you can specify multiple field values.
+The sort parameter is an array, so you can specify multiple field values in order of their priority.

 After `line_id`, let's sort by `speech_number`.
 In this case, if we have two fields with the same value for `line_id`, Elasticsearch uses `speech_number`, which is the second option for sorting.